Skip to contents

 palette

-Name of the palette: default, brand_default, neg_to_pos, colour_blind.
+name of a predefined palette: default, brand_default, core.

 hue

-Name or index of the hue - see Details.
+name or index of the hue - see below.
 Ignored if palette is specified.

-Name or index of the shade - see Details.
+name or index of the tone - see below.
 Ignored if palette is specified.

 variant

-Name of palette variant.
-Ignored unless hue or shade is specified.
+name of palette variant.
+Available options are: base, aboriginal, corporate, treasury.
+Ignored unless hue or tone is specified.

 direction